-We have more information about Support for Mortgage Interest (pages 130 to 131).
+We have more information about Support for Mortgage Interest.
 This may still be available if you do not get UC.

 If you live in a shared-ownership property, you may get help paying your rent and mortgage interest.
 You must pay the money you get to your housing association and mortgage company.